Back to Home

 For data processed based on consent or contract, you can:

-- Receive your data in a structured, machine-readable format
+- Receive your data in a structured format

 7.6 Right to Object